- slide 1 of 4

 - slide 2 of 4

 Curriculum Options and Examples

 When it comes to homeschool curriculum, foreign language options feature more variety than standard curriculums like English, Math, or Science.
 Not only can parents select textbook-based or computer-based curriculums, but also curricula that offer voice recording to help students work on proper pronunciation, as well as video and music-focused options for younger children.

 Rosetta Stone is a favorite among homeschoolers.
 As a computer-based, interactive curriculum, instruction methods attempt to mimic how a young child first learns to speak their native language.
 Rosetta Stone offers 31 different languages, with the primary focus being spoken fluency.

 Similar to Rosetta Stone, Rocket Languages offers computer-based, interactive foreign language instruction.
-However, unlike Rosetta Stone, Rocket Languages is geared towards older students.
+However, unlike Rosetta Stone, Rocket Languages is geared toward older students.
 This particular curriculum would be more appropriate for high school students and young adults.

-Alpha and Omega Publications offer multiple foreign language curriculum options.
-Monarch is an online course option that includes instruction in several world languages as electives.
+Alpha and Omega Publications offers multiple foreign language curriculum options.
+Monarch is an AOP online course option that includes instruction in several world languages as electives.
 Switched on School House (SOS), a computer-based curriculum, also offers electives in foreign languages.
 Both Monarch and SOS foreign language electives are designed grades 9-12 and cover both spoken and grammatical fluency.